PawseySC/container-workflows/_episodes/10-hpc-shifter.md

 > module load shifter
 ```

-The command to pull container images is very similar to Docker, for instance:
+In principle, the command to pull container images is very similar to Docker: `shifter pull ubuntu`.
+However, to avoid disk quota issues on Pawsey HPC systems, the following syntax is recommended, that makes use of the `sg` linux command, for instance:

 ```
-> shifter pull ubuntu
+> sg $PAWSEY_PROJECT -c 'shifter pull ubuntu'
 # image     : index.docker.io/library/ubuntu/latest
 # cacheDir  : /group/shifterrepos/mdelapierre/.shifter/cache
 # tmpDir    : /tmp